Our clients have asked when they should start preparing for the update report – essentially when is 3 years up?

 - The Final version of the Updated Depreciation Report is issued.

 To start the planning process, look at the current Depreciation Report and determine when the site visit took place.
 (If the date is not clearly listed, contact the company who provided the initial Depreciation Report.)

 The 3-year anniversary of the site visit will help you determine which fiscal year your update study will occur and when to obtain a proposal.
 If the date of the site visit is within 2 to 3 months of your AGM, you may need to approve a Depreciation Report Update before your AGM.
 Talk to your Strata Manager for options if this is the case.

 At RDH, we’ve completed over 1000 depreciation reports over the past three years.
 Our reports deliver realistic forecasts and actionable solutions, written in a way that’s clear and easy to understand.
-Click below to request a free depreciation report proposal, and click here to see what other services our Maintenance and Planning experts provide.
+Click here to request a free depreciation report proposal.